Patrik356b/CustomVehicleDamage/readme.md

 Notes
 =====================
-    IF you would like to change the toughness of a vehicle, go edit VehicleDamage.inc line 64-359
+    If you would like to change the toughness of a vehicle, go edit VehicleDamage.inc line 64-359 Or you could take a look at how CVDMG.override.pwn is overriding the default values, it has every vehicle indexed like the vehicle list on wiki.sa-mp.com

     Train colors does not have to be static, they can use functions
     Example: